Gabriel Afolayan: Education

-He studied theatre arts at the University of Ibadan.
+He studied theatre arts at the University of Ibadan in Oyo state, southwestern region of Nigeria.

 Career

 He is part of the renowned Afolayan entertainment family that comprises Ade Love, Moji Afolayan, Kunle Afolayan and Aremu Afolayan.
 As an actor, he won the Best Supporting Actor award for playing "Tavier Jambari" in Hoodrush (2012).
 As a musician, he is known mostly for "Awelewa" and "Kokoro Ife".
 In an interview with The Punch, he described his musical genre as "Love ballad".
 Afolayan's acting debut was in F Opawon by Baba Sala.
 In an interview with Nigerian Tribune, he stated that his music career started in 1997, while he was part of a group in Ibadan.
 He also stated that he has always been part of the choir.
 He has cited 2face, Banky W., Aṣa and Bez as influences.

 He rose to fame, playing the role “Akin” in a Super Story Series titled NNENNA.

 Personal life

 Afolayan is the son of the Nigerian entertainment icon Adeyemi Afolayan popularly known as "Ade love".